superhac/vpinos/README.md

 ## Status

-Early and actively developed.
+**Beta.** Early and actively developed.
 The build, live boot, launch path (weston &rarr; vpinball / vpinfe) and installer are working end to end.
 Still ahead: booting straight into the frontend instead of a console menu, persistence for the live medium, and narrowing GPU/firmware support once the